 The Canadian Association of Human Rights Institutes (CAHRI) was formally launched in Ottawa during a conference titled “Realizing Rights 2017: Human Rights and Constitutionalism” organized by the Human Rights Research and Education Centre (HRREC) at the University of Ottawa.
 At the time, representatives from nine (9) institutions invited agreed to form this Association.
 At the time, it was decided that CAHRI would not function as a legal entity and would operate mostly virtually.
 The Association established a listserv hosted by the University of Manitoba and a webpage hosted by the Atlantic Human Rights Centre at Saint Thomas University.
 Each member institution nominated at least one institutional representative to be included in the listserv.
 Representatives are tasked with sharing information from CAHRI to their respective networks and attend the Association’s meetings.

 CAHRI membership is composed of Canadian university or college-based centres, institutes, programmes, chairs, laboratories, clinics and similar entities which conduct research, education, practice and outreach (or some of these) in the field of human rights.
-The scope of collaborations includes proposing, participating and/or sharing information about events, projects and research initiatives, funding and career opportunities, publications, invitations to contribute, newsletters and annual reports, etc. The Association exists as a forum to connect human rights researchers working in Canada, promotes and improves human rights education, and promotes human rights pedagogy and research.
+The scope of collaborations includes proposing, participating and/or sharing information about events, projects and research initiatives, funding and career opportunities, publications, invitations to contribute, newsletters and annual reports, etc. The Association exists as a forum to connect human rights researchers working in university settings in Canada, promotes and improves human rights education, and promotes human rights pedagogy and research.
 In terms of advocacy, CAHRI recognizes that each member is free to participate or endorse initiatives proposed or spearheaded by other members without the requirement of unanimous consensus or for the Association’s leadership.
 Joint actions on key files of national importance can be considered.

 CAHRI members normally meet annually, ideally coinciding with large academic events organized by member institutions.
 Rotating locations and direction for the meetings is desirable and virtual participation should be facilitated by hosts given the physical distance between members.